nordic-rse/nordic-rse.github.io/conference/submissions.md

 ### Timeline and process

-Submission opens at the end of July and is planned to close on 9.september.
+Submission opens at the end of July and is planned to close on September 9.
 Submissions should consist of ~150 word abstract for shorter talks, and ~250 words for longer talks.
-There will be a review round, and notifications of acceptance will be sent in mid-October.
+There will be an anonymized review round, and notifications of acceptance will be sent in mid-October.
 See [the full timeline](/conference/timeline/)